Not for less than about $8,000

 However, most vinyl cutters can both cut and draw.
-Machines like the Cricut Maker, or the Explore Air 2 have dedicated pen mounts in their tool carriage that let you draw, write or trace on paper, cardstock or vinyl.
+Machines like the Cricut Maker 3 or the Explore 3 have dedicated pen mounts in their tool carriage that let you draw, write or trace on paper, cardstock or vinyl.

-In fact, Cricut has a wide selection of pens and markers in a rainbow of colors including metallic and glitter ink to make your projects bright and unique.
+In fact, Cricut has a wide selection of pens and markers in a rainbow of colors including metallic and glitter ink.
 There are even adapters for the Cricut pen holder that let you use Sharpies and other non-branded markers and pens.

 But there is confusion when people on the internet carelessly use the terms “vinyl cutter,” “vinyl printer” and “vinyl plotter” interchangeably.